-Eligibility and Qualifications of Students Elected to Office
+F. Eligibility and Qualifications of Students Elected to Office

 1. Eligibility: The student may be elected to an office at the beginning of the school year.
-Following the initial six weeks or six weeks period of a school year, a student must not have a recorded grade average lower than 70 in any course for that preceding grading period.
+Following the initial nine weeks or nine weeks period of a school year, a student must not have a recorded grade average lower than 70 in any course for that preceding grading period.
 The student must have conduct grades for the year of no more than one "N" and no "U's".

-- 2. Qualifications: The student must have been enrolled in school the preceding grading period and be officially registered at the time of preparation of ballot. - 3.
-Should any officer make a failing grade in any one subject in a grading period, the student will be placed on probation until the next grade report.
+- 2. Should any officer make a failing grade in any one subject in a grading period, the student will be placed on probation until the next grade report.
 If still failing, the student must forfeit the office.
 Should this happen in any class, the presidency will be filled by the vice-president.
 All other vacancies will be filled in a manner determined by the principal and the sponsor.
-In some cases, the position may remain vacant. - 4.
+In some cases, the position may remain vacant. - 3.
 It will be the duty of the sponsor of the respective group to verify qualifications and eligibility of each candidate for the office.
-After election if a student is determined to be unqualified or ineligible, the office will be considered vacant. - 5.
+After election if a student is determined to be unqualified or ineligible, the office will be considered vacant. - 4.
 Major offices will be defined as president and vice-president of all classes, student council, and clubs with national affiliations.
 All other offices will be classified as minor offices.
-A student may hold one major office and one minor office or two minor. - 6.
+A student may hold one major office and one minor office or two minor. - 5.
 Election of class officers/representatives (except seventh graders) will be held during the spring prior to the office holding year.
-Seventh graders will elect officers during the first six weeks each year. - 7.
+Seventh graders will elect officers during the first six weeks each year. - 6.
 A student who has no more than one failing grade "F" from the previous grading period can be a candidate in election/selection for cheerleader, drill team, and class or organization officers for the next school year.

-T. PAID ASSEMBLIES
+XX.
+PAID ASSEMBLIES